Don't

 Me.

-Writing about personal space in the places it most often gets ignored: at work, at family gatherings, and around children who are still figuring out where the lines are, or whose lines have been crossed by the adults in the room.
+Personal space gets ignored at work, at family gatherings, and around children who are still figuring out where the lines are, or whose lines have been crossed by the adults around them.

 What this covers